openimis/openimis_docs/web_app_vb_user_manual.rst

     -  ``Historical``

       Click on ``Historical`` to see historical records matching the selected criteria.
-Historical records are displayed in the result with a line through the middle of the text (strikethrough) to clearly define them from current records (:ref:`image24`)
+Historical records are displayed in the result with a line through the middle of the text (strikethrough) to clearly define them from current records (:ref:`Image 24<image24>`)

     .. _image24:
     .. figure:: /img/user_manual/image27.png